 Here is a blend that you can easily prepare when using essential oils in a capsule:

 - 1 drop of Oregano

 - 1 drop of Frankincense

-Add the abovementioned amount of all the ingredients in a capsule and take the capsule once a day.
+Add the abovementioned essential oils in a capsule, fill up with olive oil and take the capsule once a day.